mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 Default = +INFINITY
 Threshold, in standard deviations, for scalar DD pseudorange outlier rejection.
 If the scalar normalized innovations value for a DD pseudorange measurement exceeds this threshold, the corresponding GNSS satellite is excluded on all frequencies for all baselines.

-See the section titled "Outlier Rejection using Pseudorange Innovations" `here <http://radionavlab.ae.utexas.edu/wp-content/uploads/2022/01/tightCouplingJournal.pdf>`_
+See the section titled "Outlier Rejection using Pseudorange Innovations" in `this paper <https://radionavlab.ae.utexas.edu/wp-content/uploads/2022/02/tight-coupling-journal.pdf>`_.

 SOFT_RESET_NIS_HISTORY_WINDOW